8 Best Market Research Methods to Know Your Buyer Better

 Step 3: Gather Data

 Standardising data collection procedures is essential to avoid missing any vital details from respondents.
-Allocate resources wisely across different locations within the target market area while setting timelines within which each stage should be completed for convenience during the analysis process itself – remember, time waits for nobody!
+Allocate resources wisely across different locations within the target market area, and set timelines for each stage to be completed, for convenience during the analysis process itself – remember, time waits for no one!

 Step 4: Interpret Results